Yvonne-Yu217/Gmail-AI-Job-Tracker/.history/README_20250923230713.md

 ## Based On

-This project is based on [zichengalexzhao/job-app-tracker](https://github.com/zichengalexzhao/job-app-tracker) with significant improvements:
+This project is based on [zichengalexzhao/job-app-tracker](https://github.com/zichengalexzhao/job-app-tracker) with practical improvements:
 Attribution: the original idea and foundation come from the repository above.
 This project focuses on practical enhancements and operational tweaks, with clear credit and link back.

 ## Changes Summary